 Section Blakearia (the 'ghost gums' or 'paper-fruited bloodwoods') is a distinctive, primarily tropical group of 27 species (Figs. 17, 93).
 The names' Carbeen' and 'Moreton Bay Ash' have also been applied to species in this group.
 The group reaches maximum diversity in monsoon savannah woodlands of northern Australia from Queensland through the Northern Territory and the Kimberley region of Western Australia, with eight species extending south of the Tropic of Capricorn, three of these essentially eastern, two western and three central but with extension to the east and/or west.
 Three species also occur in southern parts of the island of New Guinea, one being endemic.

 Eudesmia: Eucalypts from Western Australia

-About 100m further on the right hand side close to an S-bend is a group of trees which are mainly mallees from Western Australia.
+About 100 metres further on the right-hand side, close to an S-bend, is a group of trees comprising mainly mallees from Western Australia.
 The Tallerack Eucalyptus pleurocarpa has square, white stems and fruit and often juvenile leaves.
 The Inland Yellowjacket Eucalyptus similis has peeling, yellow bark.
 E. ebbonoesis, E. erythrocorys, E. eyreana, E. pallida, E. pleurocarpa, E. similis.